atdyer/OpenHDM/README.md

 ### Class Diagram of OpenHDM:

-The framework consists of class templates and abstract classes that can accommodate hydrodynamic models based on different numerical methods and formulations .
+The framework consists of class templates and abstract classes that can accommodate hydrodynamic models based on different numerical methods and formulations.
+(Go to [OpenHDM Wiki](https://github.com/alperaltuntas/OpenHDM/wiki) for brief explanations of OpenHDM classes.)

 ![Class Diagram](doc/img/classDiagram.png  "Class Diagram")

 ### Grid-Patch Pair:

 Discrete model data in OpenHDM is maintained by a Grid-Patch pair, where the former is the container of the actual data e.g., nodes elements, etc., that is resized relatively less frequently in runtime, and the latter is a virtual view of a subset of the data, providing a level of indirection and allowing the designation of the active regions of the grid in a highly dynamic manner.
+The following image shows a dynamic patch with boundaries that are adaptively determined during runtime.

 ![GridPatch](doc/img/gridPatch.png  "Grid-Patch Pair")